The Wehve Process

 Founder of WEHVE, Gesine Holschuh, went on a series of trips to South America when she discovered weaving collectives and merino sheep farmers in Uruguay.

-Merino wool forms the foundation of her woven designs, sometimes blended with other fibers like Pima cotton, Mulberry silk, linen and baby alpaca wool.
+Merino wool forms the foundation of her woven designs, sometimes blended with other fibers like Pima cotton, Mulberry silk, linen and baby alpaca.

 Merino wool is breathable, soft and water-repellent.
 It also regulates the temperature of the body, keeping you cool in hot weather and warm in winter time.